ChatPose: Chatting about 3D Human Pose: Method

 \subsection{Training}

-We keep both the vision encoder and vision projection frozen and focus on training the SMPL pose projection layer $g_\Theta$.
-Additionally, we employ LoRA~\cite{hu2021lora} for finetuning the LLM models, with its parameters denoted as $\phi_{lora}$.
+We keep both the vision encoder and vision projection frozen and trainf the SMPL pose projection layer $g_\Theta$.
+Additionally, we employ LoRA~\cite{hu2021lora} to finetune the LLM, with its parameters denoted as $\phi_{lora}$.
 The final set of optimizable parameters is $\{\phi_{lora}, \Theta\}$.
 With the provided ground truth textual output $\hat{Y}_t$ and SMPL pose parameters $\hat{\theta}$, we optimize the model using the following objective function:

-The first term is the cross-entropy loss, typically employed for training auto-regressive text generation and finetuning Large Language Models.
-The second, the pose loss, is the L1 loss computed between pose parameters. $\lambda_t$ and $\lambda_{\theta}$ serve as the weights for their respective loss terms.
+\CR{The first term is the cross-entropy loss}, while the second, pose loss, is the L1 difference between the ground truth and estimated pose parameters. $\lambda_t$ and $\lambda_{\theta}$ serve as the weights for their respective loss terms.
 To train our multi-modal LLM model, we construct data by leveraging existing task-specific datasets below.